Is there any such thing as St. Peter’s Basilica tickets and should you get one? Do you need St. Peter’s Basilica skip the line tickets?

 St Peter’s Baldachin

-Known in Italian as the Baldacchino, this pavilion structure is one of the holiest spots in St Peter’s Basilica.
-Thought to be one of the largest single pieces of bronze in the world, it is situated above the altar, beneath the dome, and above the spot below ground where St Peter was buried.
+Known in Italian as the Baldacchino, this is one of the holiest spots in St Peter’s Basilica.
+It is situated above the altar, beneath the dome, and above the spot below ground where St Peter was buried.

 It was designed by Baroque master Bernini between 1623 and 1634.
 He took influence from the canopy that is held over the Pope’s head during processions.